porameht/nodejs-ts-mongodb-docker-restapi/readme.md

     - import `SessionModel` from `session.model` for implement in this file
     - export function `createSession` and create sessionModel

-25. let's go to `controller` folder and create new file `session.controller.ts`

-    - export function `createUserSessionHandler`
+25. let's go to `controller` folder and create new file `session.controller.ts` for export function `createUserSessionHandler`

     - let's go to `user.service.ts` for create export function `validatePassword()` this function can check an email or password if the password is correct to return user object else return false
     - import `validatePassword()` from `user.service.ts`